dgalbraith/chocolatey-packages/automatic/cdex/README.md

 * Advanced jitter correction (based on the cd-paranoia ripping library)
 * Indicates track progress and jitter control
 * Normalization of audio signal
-* Supports many CD-Drive from many manufacters
+* Supports many CD-Drive from many manufactures
 * Conversion of external WAV files
 * Support for M3U and PLS play list files
 * Best of all, it's free (GPL license, source code available)